maksudpranto/maksud_pranto/index.md

 <br />

 ---
-## PROJECT
+## PROJECTS
 ---
 * **[Selenium](https://github.com/maksudpranto/Selenium_Using_Python):** Almost all functionalities of Selenium like –Dropdown, Input box, radio button, Headless browser, and others.
 * **[Basic Unit Testing](https://github.com/maksudpranto/unittest_html_report_generation):**Basic Unit Testing using Python and Generate HTML Report.
 Verify the Title and Login functionality.
 * **[Data Driven Testing](https://github.com/maksudpranto/data_driven_test):**Read the Username and Password from Excel and use this data for login a specific URL.
-If login success then write Passed in excel otherwise write Failed in excel.
+If login success then write Passed in Excel otherwise write Failed in Excel.
 * **[Behavior Driven Development](https://github.com/maksudpranto/Behaviour_Driven_Development):**Behave is one of the most popular Python BDD frameworks similar to Cucumber and Here I tried some basic BDD work in this project.

 <br />